Tax bracket written on a post-it note

 Understanding the UK tax system

-Before we dive into the specifics of the 40% tax bracket, it's important to have a basic understanding of how the UK tax system operates.
+Before we discuss the specifics of the 40% tax bracket, it's important to understand how the UK tax system operates.
 In the UK, income tax is levied on individuals based on their annual income.
 The tax rates are divided into several bands, or tax brackets, each with its own corresponding tax rate.

 In the current UK tax system, you won’t be charged any tax on the first £12,570 you earn.
 Above that, there are three main tax brackets: the basic rate (20%), the higher rate (40%), and the additional rate (45%), as shown in the table below: